Shahzada (Guantanamo Bay detainee 952): Combatant Status Review Tribunal

 Initially the Bush administration asserted that they could withhold all the protections of the Geneva Conventions to captives from the war on terror.
 This policy was challenged before the Judicial branch.
 Critics argued that the USA could not evade its obligation to conduct a competent tribunals to determine whether captives are, or are not, entitled to the protections of prisoner of war status.

-Subsequently the Department of Defense instituted the Combatant Status Review Tribunals.
+Subsequently, the Department of Defense instituted the Combatant Status Review Tribunals.
 The Tribunals, however, were not authorized to determine whether the captives were lawful combatants—rather they were merely empowered to make a recommendation as to whether the captive had previously been correctly determined to match the Bush administration's definition of an enemy combatant.

 Summary of Evidence memo

-A Summary of Evidence memo was prepared for Haji Shah Zada's Combatant Status Review Tribunal, on 12 January 2005.
+A Summary of Evidence memo was prepared for Shahzada's Combatant Status Review Tribunal, on 12 January 2005.

 The memo listed the following allegations against him: